 The Robotics and Engineering Club is a SkillsUSA organization that participates in SkillsUSA leadership and skills competitions.
-Most members also compete as team 590 in VEX Robotics events.
+Most members also compete as team 590 in VEX Robotics Competition.
 The team is under the supervision of Mr. Jobe.
 For more information see tcpltw.weebly.com

 Congratulations to Mr. Jobe and his incredible Robotics team!